Vydra follows Hart and Gibson to Burnley

 The Czech Republic forward was the top scorer in the Championship last season with 21 goals and has signed a three-year contract at Turf Moor containing the option of a further 12 months.

-Vydra's arrival continues a flurry of transfer activity for Burnley as Friday's (NZST) deadline approaches, with Joe Hart secured from Manchester City earlier in the day, while club-record signing Ben Gibson joined Sean Dyche's squad from Middlesbrough over the weekend.
+Vydra's arrival continues a flurry of transfer activity for Burnley as Thursday's deadline approaches, with Joe Hart secured from Manchester City earlier on Tuesday, while club-record signing Ben Gibson joined Sean Dyche's squad from Middlesbrough over the weekend.

 Having previously played in England's top flight for Watford and West Brom, Vydra feels more equipped for the challenge this time around.